nji-syd/fastai-docker/README.md

-# Dockerfiles for the fast.ai library supporting GPU
+# Docker files for the fast.ai library supporting GPU
 The Docker files download the fast.ai repo and build the Python environment as defined in the environment.yml file provided by fastai.
 The files build upon nvidia/cuda images.